-Rare events of renal failure, renal impairment and proximal tubulopathy (including Fanconi syndrome) have been reported.
-In some patients proximal renal tubulopathy has been associated with myopathy, osteomalacia (manifested as bone pain and infrequently contributing to fractures), rhabdomyolysis, muscle weakness, hypokalaemia and hypophosphataemia.1
+In clinical studies and post-marketing safety surveillance of TDF in adults, events of renal failure, renal impairment, and proximal renal tubulopathy (including Fanconi syndrome) have been reported.
+In some patients proximal renal tubulopathy has been associated with myopathy, osteomalacia (manifested as bone pain and infrequently contributing to fractures), rhabdomyolysis, muscle weakness, hypokalaemia and hypophosphataemia.